Lightstreamer/Lightstreamer-kafka-connector/README.md

 Kafka Connector allows independent deserialization of keys and values, which means that:

-- Key and value can have different formats.
+- key and value can have different formats
-- Message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (through [`record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable)).
+- message validation against the Confluent Schema Registry can be enabled separately for the Kafka key and Kafka value (through [`record.key.evaluator.schema.registry.enable` and `record.value.evaluator.schema.registry.enable`](#recordkeyevaluatorschemaregistryenable-and-recordvalueevaluatorschemaregistryenable))
-- Message validation against local schema files must be specified separately for key and value (through the [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath))
+- message validation against local schema files must be specified separately for key and value (through [`record.key.evaluator.schema.path` and `record.value.evaluator.schema.path`](#recordkeyevaluatorschemapath-and-recordvalueevaluatorschemapath))

 > [!IMPORTANT]
 > For Avro, schema validation is mandatory, therefore either a local schema file must be provided or the Confluent Schema Registry must be enabled.